 The winners will be announced prior to the Innovation Showcase.

 For more information on the Innovation Showcase click here.
-The 2018 Innovation Showcase will be held in October.
+The 2018 Innovation Showcase will be held October 17, 2018, with more details to follow.
 Please click the link above to be notified of more updates.

 - University of Pittsburgh students (undergraduate and graduate) working on a healthcare related Pitt technology or new idea